aruizca/confluence-cloud-app-sample/README.md

 ⚠️ Please note the app must be running before executing the automatic tests

-### 2. content property removal not reflected by copy-single-page API when updating a page
+### 2. contents removal not reflected by copy-single-page API when updating a page

 **Description**

-When using the [Copy Single Page REST API endpoint](https://developer.atlassian. com/cloud/confluence/rest/api-group-content---children-and-descendants/#api-api-content-id-copy-post) to create and update a page (target page) from an already existing page (source page), the API takes care of coping over all the page contents (attachments, content properties, custom content types, ...)
+When using the [Copy Single Page REST API endpoint](https://developer.atlassian.com/cloud/confluence/rest/api-group-content---children-and-descendants/#api-api-content-id-copy-post) to create and update a page (target page) from an already existing page (source page), the API takes care of coping over all the page contents (attachments, content properties, custom content types, ...)